-- 13.4.1. are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity.
-In some cases, the abuse will be in exchange for something the victim needs or wants, and/or will be to the financial benefit or increased status of the perpetrator or facilitator. - 13.4.2.
-Child Sexual Exploitation and Child Criminal Exploitation does not always involve physical contact; it can also occur through the use oftechnology.
-Like all forms of abuse exploitation: - 13.4.2.1 Can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex. - 13.4.2.2Can still be abuse even if the sexual activity appears consensual. - 13.4.2.3.
-Can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity. - 13.4.2.4.Can take place in person or via technology, or a combination of both. - 13.4.2.5.
-Can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - 13.4.2.6.
-May occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posting on social media). - 13.4.2.7.
+- 14.4.1.
+These are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity.
+In some cases, the abuse will be in exchange for something the victim needs or wants, and/or will be to the financialbenefit or increased status of the perpetrator or facilitator. - 14.4.2.
+Child Sexual Exploitation and Child Criminal Exploitation does not always involve physical contact; it can also occur through the use of technology.
+Likeall forms of abuse exploitation: - 14.4.2.1.
+Can affect any child or young person (male or female)under the age of 18 years, including 16- and 17-year-olds who can legally consent to have sex. - 14.4.2.2.
+Can still be abuse even if the sexual activity appears consensual. - 14.4.2.3.
+Can include both contact (penetrative and non- penetrative acts) and noncontact sexual activity. - 14.4.2.4.
+Can take place in person or via technology, or a combination of both. - 14.4.2.5.
+Can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - 14.4.2.6.
+May occur without the child or young person's immediate knowledge (e.g. through others copying videos or images they have created and posting on social media). - 14.4.2.7.
 Can be perpetrated by individuals or groups, males or females, and children or adults.
-The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised - 13.4.2.8. and range from opportunistic to complex organised abuse; and 13.4.2.9.
-Is typified by some form of power imbalance in favo - 13.4.2.9.Is typified by some form of power imbalance in favour of those perpetrating the abuse. - 13.4.3.
-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources. - 13.4.5.
-Some of the following signs may be indicators of Child Criminal Exploitation: - 13.4.5.1.
-Children who appear with unexplained gifts or new possessions. - 13.4.5.2.
-Children who associate with other young people involved in exploitation; - 13.4.5.3.
-Children who suffer from changes in emotional well-being; - 13.4.5.4.
-Children who misuse drugs and alcohol; - 13.4.5.5.
-Children who go missing for periods of time or regularly come home late;and - 13.4.5.6.
-Children who regularly miss school or education or do not take part in education.
+The abuse can be a one-off occurrence or a series of incidents over time, - 14.4.2.8. and range from opportunistic to complex organized abuse; and - 14.4.2.9.
+Is typified by some form of power imbalance in favour of those perpetrating the abuse. - 14.4.2.10.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.

-- 13.4.6.
-The above Child Criminal Exploitation indicators can also be indicators of Child Sexual Exploitation, as can: - 13.4.6.1.
-Children who have older boyfriends or girlfriends. - 13.4.6.2.
-Children who suffer from sexually transmitted infections or become pregnant. - 13.4.7.
-Our schools will support the multi-agency activity to combat these crimes and help to divert and support any young pupils affected by CSE and CCE.
-Each school will follow their local Safeguarding Children's Board protocol for identifying and managing cases of CSE and/or CCE and promote the use of the their Safeguard Identification Tool (if they provide one).
+- 14.4.2.11.
+Some of the following signs may be indicators of Child Criminal Exploitation: - 14.4.2.12.
+Children or young people who appear with unexplained gifts or new possessions. - 14.4.2.13.
+Children or young people who associate with other young people involved in exploitation; - 14.4.2.14.
+Children or young people who suffer from changes in emotional well-being; - 14.4.2.15.
+Children or young people who misuse drugs and alcohol; - 14.4.2.16.
+Children or young people who go missing for periods of time or regularly come home late; - 14.4.2.17.
+Children or young people who regularly miss school or education or do not take part in education. - 14.4.3.
+The above Child Criminal Exploitation indicators can also be indicators of Child Sexual Exploitation, as can: - 14.4.3.1 Children or young people who have older partners. - 14.4.3.2.
+Children or young people who suffer from sexually transmitted infections or become pregnant. - 14.4.4.
+Our schools will support the multi-agency activity to combat these crimes and helpto divert and support any young children or young people affected by CSE and CCE.
+Each school will follow their local Safeguarding Children's Board protocol for identifying and managing cases of CSE and/or CCE and promote the use of their Safeguard Identification Tool (if they provide one).
 Also see section 'Child on Child Sexual Violence and Sexual Harassment.

-13.5.
-Gangs and youth violence
+14.5.
+Gangs and Youth Violence